chucknado/zpu/README.md

 2. Copy the transformed HTML files to the **zpu/transformed_dita_files** folder.

-3. In your command line interface, run the following command to parse each file and publish it to HC:
+3. In your command line interface, navigate to your **zpu** folder on your computer.

+4. Run the following command:

     ```bash
     $ python3 publish_files.py
     ```

+    The tool parses each HTML file and publishes it to HC.

-4. When you're done, move or delete the HTML files in the **zpu/transformed_dita_files** folder to prepare for your next batch of transformed DITA files.
+5. When you're done, move or delete the HTML files in the **zpu/transformed_dita_files** folder to prepare for your next batch of files.

 ### Terms of use